 There are two forms of this syndrome:

-- typical or D+ HUS: corresponds to >90% of all HUS, occurs in childhood and is caused by Shiga toxin-producing Escherichia coli
+- typical or D+ HUS: corresponds to >90% of all instances, occurs in childhood, and is caused by Shiga toxin-producing Escherichia coli

-- atypical or D- HUS: can occur after infections, use of certain drugs, following other pathologies (e.g. malignancy), or, rarely, due to defective cobalamin metabolism 3
+- atypical or D- HUS: can occur after infections, use of certain drugs, following other pathologies (e.g. malignancy), or, rarely, due to defective vitamin B12 metabolism 3

-This article is based on the features related to the typical HUS.
+This article is based on the features related to the typical hemolytic-uremic syndrome.

-Usually, there is an interval of 2-12 days between the ingestion of contaminated food and the first day of diarrhoea and abdominal pain.
-After 1-3 days the diarrhoea becomes bloody (~90%).
+Usually, there is an interval of 2-12 days between the ingestion of contaminated food and the first day of diarrhea and abdominal pain.
+After 1-3 days the diarrhea becomes bloody (~90%).
 Fever is usually absent.

-HUS usually occurs (>90%) following a gastrointestinal infection with Shiga toxin-producing E. coli (STEC).
-Some cases are associated with medical conditions such as collagen vascular conditions like SLE, underlying malignancy, or medications such as cyclosporine, OCP, or 5 FU.
+In over 90% of cases, hemolytic-uremic syndrome occurs following a gastrointestinal infection with Shiga toxin-producing E. coli (STEC).
+Some cases are associated with medical conditions such as collagen vascular diseases, such as systemic lupus erythematosus, underlying malignancy, or medications such as cyclosporine, oral contraceptives, or 5-fluoro-uracyl.

-Injury to the endothelium of the capillaries results in mechanical destruction of the RBCs.
-Kidneys can be the only organ involved; however involvement of the other organ like liver, pancreas, heart, intestine, muscles also possible.
+Injury to the endothelium of the capillaries results in mechanical destruction of the erythrocytes.
+The kidneys can be the only organ involved; however, involvement of other organs, such as liver, pancreas, heart, intestine, and muscles, is also possible.

 History and etymology

-The term was coined by the Swiss doctor Conrad von Gasser in 1955.
-The relation of E. coli as an aetiological factor was proposed by Mohamed A. Karmali in 1985 2,4.
+The term was coined by Swiss physician Conrad von Gasser in 1955.
+E. coli as an etiological factor was proposed by Mohamed A. Karmali in 1985 2,4.

 - 1. Pollard B. Handbook of Clinical Anaesthesia 3E.
 CRC Press.
 ISBN:144410862X.
 Read it at Google Books - Find it at Amazon